 There is a chill out space outside the performance space that is available anytime the building is open

-If you find that you have an overwhelming emotional response, be it positive or negative, and would like to check in with somebody, there will be a trained [gender diversity or LGBTQ] wellbeing practitioner available during and after the performances.
+If you find that you have an overwhelming emotional response, be it positive or negative, and would like to check in with somebody, there will be a trained wellbeing practitioner available during and after the performances.
 Please ask a member of our welcome team and they will take you to them.

 The Space